ucsb-cs8/w20/_lab/lab01.md

 You'll also want to replace the similar line in the cToF function.

-When you have the test cases passing, try running the pytest command again&mdash;remembering that:
+When you have the test cases passing, try running the pytest command again(shown below)&mdash;remembering that:

 * it <b>must be done from the terminal shell</b>, NOT the Python shell.
 * the current working directory of that terminal session must be